Can the amenities be used by non-Shouse residents?

 What are the annual membership dues?

-In 2017, the annual membership dues were $664 – that’s less than area local swim club memberships.
+In 2020, the annual membership dues were just over $1000 – that’s comparable to area local swim club memberships.
 The Board may elect to raise the dues annually in consonance with changes in the Consumer Price Index (CPI).
 Membership may be paid annually or in quarterly installments.

 Sometimes special assessments are levied to defray the costs of capital improvements to common areas.
 The last special assessment was implemented in 2013.